Toxicology and Exposure Limits

 Data Analysis

-Toxicologists use a variety of statistical methods to analyze the data from their experiments.
+Toxicologists use a variety of statistical methods to analyze experimental data.
 These methods include:

-- Inferential statistics: Inferential statistics are used to make inferences about the population from which a sample was drawn.
-Inferential statistics can be used to test hypotheses about the effects of a chemical substance on an organism.
+- Inferential statistics: Make inferences about the population from which a sample was drawn.
+This includes testing hypotheses about the effects of a chemical substance.

 Applications